Nicosia Dignity Centre, Cyprus

 We have been working in Cyprus since April 2019.

-In order to comply with government restrictions to limit the spread of the Covid-19 virus, we had to close the Dignity Centre in Cyprus on 23 March.
-We are now distributing food to the most vulnerable refugees who are being forced to isolate themselves.
+In order to comply with government restrictions to limit the spread of the Covid-19 virus, we had to close the Dignity Centre in Cyprus on 23 March 2020.
+While closed, we distributed food to the most vulnerable refugees who were being forced to isolate themselves.

 There are approximately 15,000 registered refugees and asylum seekers from a wide range of countries, plus an estimated 10,000 still unregistered.
 This comes as a surprise to many but Cyprus has the highest number of Refugees as a percentage of population in Europe.

 Many refugees in Nicosia are homeless or in poor quality housing.
 Money is tight.
 Boredom and inactivity is undermining their mental health.
 They have limited employment opportunities.
 Other support services cannot cope.

 Our approach was to work closely with other organisations, fill the gaps, put dignity at the heart of what we do and enable refugees to rebuild their lives.

 Just 2 months after arriving in Cyprus in April 2019, we opened a pioneering new service for the many refugees who struggling to break out of a poverty trap:

 The Dignity Centre offers a practical and emotional lifeline to help refugees rebuild their lives.
 Many members now call it ‘The Dignity’ and consider themselves part of a family.

 It’s much more than a drop-in centre.
 It’s a place of hope.
 Somewhere they can start thinking about forging a new life far from home.
 And perhaps most important of all, reminding them that they are not forgotten and that people do care.